Tag: Malaga Events

 Whether you are a local resident who knows the city’s rhythms by heart or a visitor experiencing the magic of spring in Andalusia for the first time, we hope this long weekend gives you a chance to unwind, taste something new, and enjoy the vibrant energy of our province.
 Have a wonderful puente, and take the time to soak in the beauty of Malaga at your own pace.

-Weekend Mobility Alert: Traffic Cuts & Roadworks Across Malaga
+Weekend Traffic Cuts & Roadworks Across Malaga

 If you were navigating Malaga this past weekend, you likely noticed that moving around the city required a bit more patience than usual.
 On Saturday, April 25, and Sunday, April 26, 2026, a combination of cultural and sporting events—including various theater shows and musicals for kids—alongside significant infrastructure updates, created a perfect storm for local traffic.